ellaism/ellaism.org/_docs/install.md

 {% include base_path %}
 {% include toc %}

-We have two clients available you can use to connect to the Ellaism network.
+We have three clients available you can use to connect to the Ellaism network.
 You can also use MyEtherWallet and MetaMask to interact with the network.

 ## Parity Full Node